Is it wrong to teach people how to manipulate others?

 Do not commit to anyone, reads one law of power, only fools rush to pick a side.
 This might seem sinful to a principled person, who says you should pick the side of right, regardless of who is likely to win.

 Greene uses the famous French statesman Talleyrand to demonstrate his point.
-Talleyrand stayed in high positions of power during the shift in power from the monarchy to the revolutionaries, then through Napoleon’s rise to power, his fall, and back to a constitutional monarchy.
+Talleyrand stayed in high positions of power during the shift in power from the monarchy of Louis VXI through the French Revolution, during Napoleon’s rise to power, Napoleon’s fall, and the restoration of the monarchy.

 But this can be read in two ways.
 Surely you could be the manipulator, and work every angle.
 Or you could still fight for the side that you view as right, and be aware of the Tallyrands in your midst.

-How can you protect yourself from conniving foxes if you are unaware of their tactics and trickery?
+After all, how can you protect yourself from conniving foxes like him if you are unaware of their tactics and trickery?

 Marketing and advertising are the same.
 You could use these skills to manipulate, or you could use them to understand the manipulators.

 But even more importantly, selling is not evil.
-Convincing people to buy your product should not be seen as inherently manipulative, even if you use certain psychological tricks.
+Convincing people to buy your product should not be seen as inherently manipulative, even if you use certain psychological triggers.

-And if everyone was aware of these tricks, it would be that much harder to trick them into buying something they don’t want.
+And if everyone was aware of these tactics, it would be that much harder to trick them into buying something they don’t want.

 Do I sometimes buy something I have sampled?
 Sure.
 But I am now aware of the voice inside my head telling me it’s polite to do so.
 And realizing what’s happening, I can free myself from the feeling of obligation, and make the decision rationally.
 Do I really want this, or am I simply following cultural norms?